ags-slc/localzone/docs/index.rst

 Raison d'être
 -------------

-Comprehensive, low-level DNS toolkits can be cumbersome for the more common zone management tasks, especially those related to making simple changes to zone records.
+Comprehensive, low-level DNS toolkits can be cumbersome for the more common zone management tasks--especially those related to making simple changes to zone records.
 They can also come with a steep learning curve.
 Enter localzone: a simple library for managing DNS zones.
 While `localzone` may be a low-calorie library, it's stuffed full of everything that a hungry hostmaster needs.

 License